noproto/FlipperMfkey/README.md

 These are the general steps:

 1. Use the Detect Reader function to save nonces on your Flipper from the reader
-2. Use the Mfkey32 app to crack the keys
+2. Use the MFKey app to crack the keys
 3. Scan the Mifare Classic card

 All cracked nonces are automatically added to your user dictionary, allowing you to clone Mifare Classic 1K/4K cards upon re-scanning them.

 ## Builds
-OFW: Available in the App Hub ([Download](https://lab.flipper.net/apps/mfkey32)) and distributed by Flipper Devices (https://github.com/flipperdevices/flipperzero-good-faps/tree/dev/mfkey32).
+OFW: Available in the App Hub ([Download](https://lab.flipper.net/apps/mfkey)) and distributed by Flipper Devices (https://github.com/flipperdevices/flipperzero-good-faps/tree/dev/mfkey).

 Published (options):
 * [Unleashed repository](https://github.com/xMasterX/all-the-plugins/tree/main/apps/Tools_Extra)